-Disclosure: This guide contains a Bluehost deal to create a WordPress blog with a free domain name and 50% off web hosting.
+Disclosure: This guide contains a Bluehost deal to create a WordPress blog with a free domain name and 65% off web hosting.
 The discount is only applied on the first term and the free domain only applies to the first year.
 If a user clicks through our Bluehost links and signs up we will receive a commission.
-We review countless web hosts each year and feel Bluehost is the best bet for you to get setup quickly and inexpensively (plus they are recommended by WordPress themselves!) in this beginner WordPress tutorial.
+We review countless web hosts each year and feel Bluehost is an unbeatable web host for you today (plus they are #1 recommended by WordPress themselves!) in this beginner WordPress tutorial.
 Learn more.